 HOURS OF OPENING

-Our SEAHORSE group will attend Monday, Tuesday and every second Wednesday.
+Our Ocean Warrior group attend every Monday, Tuesday and Wednesday.
 Educating staff is Mrs Libby Power and Mrs Kathryne Powell.

-Hours of children’s attendance for both groups are 8.45am – 2.45pm.
+Hours of children’s attendance is 8:45am – 2:15pm.
 (These hours exclude public holidays and term holidays)

-Office Hours:- Monday to Friday 8.45am until 12pm.
+Office Hours:- Office hours Monday to Wednesday 8:45am until 12pm.
 Danielle Sorensen – administrator.

 FEES